Supermodel (You Better Work): Impact and legacy

-BuzzFeed ranked "Supermodel (You Better Work)" number 42 in their list of "The 101 Greatest Dance Songs Of the '90s" in 2017.
+In 2017, BuzzFeed ranked "Supermodel (You Better Work)" number 42 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
 Stopera and Galindo stated that this is "the song that brought RuPaul mainstream success."

-Pitchfork featured it in their list of "50 Songs That Define the Last 50 Years of LGBTQ+ Pride" in 2018.

-In 2022, Time Out ranked it number 23 in their list of "The 50 Best Gay Songs to Celebrate Pride All Year Long", while Pitchfork placed it at number 222 in their list of "The 250 Best Songs of the 1990s".
+In 2018, Pitchfork featured it in their list of "50 Songs that Define the Last 50 Years of LGBTQ+ Pride".
+In 2022, Time Out ranked it number 23 in their list of "The 50 Best Gay Songs to Celebrate Pride All Year Long", while Pitchfork ranked it number 222 in their list of "The 250 Best Songs of the 1990s".
+In 2024, Rolling Stone ranked "Supermodel (You Better Work)" number one in their list of "The 20 Best Songs by Drag Queens", writing, "The glitzy, catchy track is an instructional one to help you locate your inner diva, and it was just as important in making RuPaul the world's most famous drag star."
+In 2025, Billboard magazine ranked it number 30 in their list of "The 100 Greatest LGBTQ+ Anthems of All Time".

-The song has been covered several times, notably by Taylor Dayne for The soundtrack of 2003's Hilary Duff's The Lizzie McGuire Movie and as a 2021 single by musician Jimmy Harry under his synthpop outfit Bonsai Mammal with vocals provided by singer Liz.
+The song has been covered several times, notably by Taylor Dayne for the soundtrack of 2003's Hilary Duff's The Lizzie McGuire Movie and as a 2021 single by musician Jimmy Harry under his synthpop outfit Bonsai Mammal with vocals provided by singer Liz.
+It has also been heard in TV shows like iZombie and Pose.
+The song was also heard in The Brady Bunch Movie in which Rupaul also starred as Mrs Cummings.
+In April 2025, Trixie Mattel and Vincint released a cover of the track, and performed it at Coachella 2025.